OPINION

 Limitations exist, such as the risk of data overload and the potential for CRM to only minimally improve patient experiences if not implemented properly.
 Despite these challenges, the benefits offered by CRM systems can significantly improve healthcare delivery when used effectively.

-CRM in healthcare has brought significant improvements to patient care and internal processes when done right.
+CRM in healthcare has crated significant improvements to patient care and internal processes when done right.
+These are the main reasons for the benefits of having this system in healthcare:

 Healthcare CRMs support more consistent and meaningful interactions with patients.
 They create swift appointment scheduling and follow-ups, reducing wait times and improving the overall patient experience.